Question 1: Why were people dissatisfied with British rule in the 1870s and 1880s?

 Question 5: Who were the Moderates?
 How did they propose to struggle against British rule?

-Answer: In its first twenty years, the Congress was “moderate” in its objectives and methods.
+Answer: In its first twenty years, the Congress was moderate in its objectives and methods.
 The Congress leaders of this period were called the Moderates.
 During this period, the main demand of Congress was about getting a greater voice for Indians in the government and administration.
+The moderates always avoided direct confrontation.

 Question 6: How was the politics of the Radicals within the Congress different from that of the Moderates?